-In his current role, Bassity has oversight of the communications, strategic marketing, graphic design and video departments along with Houston's digital platforms.
+In his current role, Bassity has oversight of the communications, graphic design and video departments along with Houston's digital platforms.

-In addition to his strategic marketing and communications role, Bassity also serves as a sport administrator for the Houston Women's Golf program.
+In addition to his strategic communications role, Bassity also serves as a sport administrator for the Houston Women's Golf program.

-Under his leadership, the Houston Athletics Communications office received the 2012 Football Writers Association of America Super 11 award, presented annually to the nation's top media relations operations.
+Under his leadership, the Houston Athletics Communications office received the 2012 and 2015 Football Writers Association of America Super 11 awards, presented annually to the nation's top media relations operations.
 Houston's 2014 BBVA Compass Bowl media guide was named the Best Postseason Guide in the nation by CoSIDA.
 In addition, @UHCougarFB was ranked the No. 2 college football twitter account in 2015 by Sports Illustrated.

 A member of the TDECU Stadium opening committee, Bassity assisted in the securement process of a 10-year, $15 million naming right agreement while overseeing all publicity and marketing efforts for the 40,000-seat on-campus stadium.